 Trystan narrowed his eyes at the last group.
-Although he felt sympathy and understanding towards the Augen movement, they had been the ones behind the attack on the hospital where the prince was residing and now were possibly in the fold a seemingly all-powerful Manipulator.
+Although he felt sympathy and understanding towards the Augen movement, they had been the ones behind the attack on the hospital where the prince had been residing and now were possibly in the fold a seemingly all-powerful Manipulator.
 Violence to bring about change was something that Trystan abhorred.
 The Capricornians bringing members of such a movement—the leader no less—into the same room with the prince was beyond irresponsible.

 While the other Capricornians explored the room while marveling and whistling, the captain approached their table.
 He made to sit but Trystan held out his hand.
 Olivier nodded, prompting Trystan to allow the man through.

 “We’re almost at the capital,” the captain said calmly in Common.
 “I think it would be best for us to get on the same ground.
 Although Cadence disclosed a certain amount of valuable information to us, I don’t believe she disclosed everything.
 I don’t blame her.
-Not only are all of you not my subordinates, you aren’t citizens of this country either.
+Not only are none of you my subordinates, you aren’t citizens of this country either.
 I can also understand your apprehension in trusting us.”

 Seemingly disinterested, Olivier took a long sip of his milk through his straw.

 The captain stared before clearing his throat.
 “We’re in the same unknown waters.
 I might be bound by duty, but I want to reassure you that my loyalty doesn’t lie with one man.
 I hold my own doubts, but I don’t believe acting without understanding a situation fully is the best route.
-If you’d be willing, I’d like for us to get to mutually find our way to the same ground.”
-After a beat of silence, Weingartner continued, “Werner is still my subordinate, and my subordinates’ well-beings are still one of my priorities.”
+If you’d be willing, I’d like for us to mutually find our way to the same ground.”
+After a beat of silence, Weingartner continued, “Werner is still my subordinate, and my subordinates’ well-beings are still a part of my priorities.”

 Olivier regarded him for a moment before setting down his cup.
-“I… have an idea to see if any of the others are possibly being manipulated.”
+“I… have an idea to see if any of the others with us are possibly being manipulated.”
 He hesitantly pulled off the glove from his hand and showed them the dark mark there.
 “Maybe… marks like this are left by the Manipulator if someone’s been turned into a medium.”

-The one called Wilhelm Fischer scoffed in accented Common, “With all due respect, Captain, that’s ridiculous.
+The one called Wilhelm Fischer scoffed in accented Common, “With all due respect, Hauptmann, that’s ridiculous.
 Why would a mark be left?
 And why would they choose to leave a mark in the first place?